Connecting to Yellow via serial console can be helpful for troubleshooting, for example to export a log.

 3. Close the case.

-4. Connect Yellow to your router again via Ethernet.
+4. Connect Yellow to your router again via Ethernet and make sure there is an internet connection.

 8. Power the Yellow back on with either the DC adapter or Power over Ethernet (if supported).